romrawinjp/romrawinjp.github.io/content/projects/gratitute_log.md

 > Thank you for seeing me, while I don't see myself -- Romrawin's Master Thesis, 2022

-> It's not your fault if you have always been decided to put family first, your dreams after.
+> It's not your fault if you have always been deciding to put family first, your dreams after.
 It is just a destiny.
 I'm thankful for that - Me to me, 2024